 These projects emerged from the public input process and are described below.
 See how these projects will be presented on the mail-in ballot.

 This project creates a new stray animal and adoption center along with administration offices on the site of the existing facility.

 This project replaces the existing Fire Station 3, a building constructed in 1967.
 The replacement would add response capacity of the station for increasing call demand.

 This project focuses on upgrades to Citywide multi-use paths and trails, and implements aspects of the Mesilla Valley Metropolitan Planning Organization (MPO) plan:

 A GO Bond is a form of debt financing secured by property tax revenue - General obligation bonds can be issued for general purpose projects.
-The law requires each specific project to be presented in a separate question for voter approval
+The law requires like or similar projects to be presented in a separate question for voter approval.

 State statute limits the amount of general obligation bonds issued by municipalities to 4% of total assessed valuation.
 The City of Las Cruces' current GO Bonding capacity is about $92 million.

 No, Las Cruces currently has no GO Bond debt.